 Loyola's LLM program is designed for foreign law graduates and experienced foreign and U.S. attorneys.
 Our program allows students to build a flexible curriculum in American law and prepares them to become leaders in a globalized market.

 Your LLM at Loyola

-- Highly customizable curriculum allows you to choose courses that meet your interests and goals, including first-year JD courses that many other schools do not offer to international students;
+- A highly customizable curriculum allows you to choose courses that meet your interests and goals, including first-year JD courses that many other schools do not offer to international students;

-- Network of more than 18,000 alumni and our Career Development Center help students obtain valuable working experience after the program and during the Optional Practical Training Period;
+- Network of more than 20,000 alumni and our Career Development Center helps students obtain valuable working experience after the program and during the Optional Practical Training Period;

 - Los Angeles is the capital of entertainment and technology!
 Our campus is located in downtown Los Angeles, close to top law firms and courthouses and only 30 minutes away from Silicon Beach.

 Loyola's Visiting Scholars Program offers legal scholars the opportunity to conduct independent research and consult with a host faculty member who is an expert in the scholar's area of research.
 Participants in the program come from many different countries, most recently from Italy, Korea, China, and Russia.
 Visiting scholars have full access to the Rains Law Library resources and materials, as well as research databases.
 Visitors are invited to attend conferences and workshops hosted by the Law School.